techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 According to VMware’s documentation portal:

-> `Site Recovery Manager (SRM)` is the leading disaster recovery management solution designed to minimize downtime in the event of a disaster.
+> `Site Recovery Manager (SRM)` Is the leading disaster recovery management solution designed to minimize downtime in the event of a disaster.
 It provides policy-based management and automated coordination, and enables testing of centralized recovery plans without disruption.
-It is designed for virtual machines and is scalable to manage all applications in a vSphere environment.
+It is designed for virtual machines and is scalable to manage all applications in a `vSphere` environment.
 >
 > [VMware Documentation](https://www.vmware.com/latam/products/site-recovery-manager.html)

 The report is in an initial state and in constant development, but I decided to release it publicly to receive recommendations or rather to encourage other developers to contribute to improve its content.
-The development website of the report is in Github I leave the link so you can see the scope and objective of the project.
+The development website of the report is in GitHub I leave the link so you can see the scope and objective of the project.

 - <https://github.com/AsBuiltReport/AsBuiltReport.VMware.SRM>